KFreon/KaelsKabbage/content/posts/22-NET-to-dotnetcore/index.md

 - Looooots of `dynamic` returns, ripped all that out and moved to the built in methods like `Ok(some object to return)` or `Created(new ID to return)`
 - Tests rewritten to use the new [`TestServer`](https://docs.microsoft.com/en-us/aspnet/core/test/integration-tests?view=aspnetcore-3.1) in-memory server hosting instead of what Nancy was doing (similar...?)

+Early in the migration, I was getting `415 Unsupported Media Type` when testing the migrated controllers.
+There was no way that was true, so digging lead me to wonder if the binding engine was struggling with some of the types.
+Maybe that would cause it too, but no, turns out it was just missing the bindings.
+Nancy binds to HTTP Action parameters like this: `var dto = this.Bind<SomeDto>()` and some black magic made it work.
+Now, I can just take it in as a parameter to the action (sometimes requiring extra attributes): `public async Task Post([FromBody] SomeDto dto)`